 Key points about clozapine

-- Clozapine is used to treat some types of mental illness such as schizophrenia.
+- Clozapine is used to treat schizophrenia.

 - Clozapine is also called Clopine® or Clozaril®.